-The lack of affordable, high quality child care impacts many facets of family life in Vermont.
-BBF, Let’s Grow Kids, and VT Agency of Human Services Child Development Division worked with National Opinion Research Center (NORC) at the University of Chicago to better understand the needs of Vermont families.
+The lack of affordable, high-quality child care impacts many facets of family life in Vermont.
+BBF, Let’s Grow Kids, and the Vermont Agency of Human Services’ Child Development Division worked with National Opinion Research Center (NORC) at the University of Chicago to better understand the needs of Vermont families.
 The survey, which was administered to 583 households, answers key questions about child care in Vermont, including households’ current early care and learning (ECL) arrangements for children not yet in kindergarten, parents’ perceptions and preferences for ELC, and what factors can constrain parent choices.

 Key findings of the 2018 Vermont Early Care and Education Household Survey include:

 Use of regular care (center-based, paid home-based, unpaid home-based) is very common among households with young children, with center-based care being the most prevalent.
-Just one in five households (21 percent) report using no regular non-parental care.
+Just one in five households (21%) report using no regular non-parental care.